Display organ pipes

-Shires has the skill and experience to make display pipes to your specification, such as those on the left created for the organ in St Mary-le-Bow, London.
+Shires has the skill to make display pipes to your specification, such as these created for the organ in St Mary-le-Bow, London.

 We can design the mouths according to your wishes, whether it be for the upper or lower lips.